Vision Action Network Board of Directors

 Former President & CEO, Tuality Healthcare

 Dick Stenson retired as President and CEO of Tuality Healthcare, an independent, not-for-profit, community-governed healthcare system serving western Washington County.
 While Dick led the organization, it was ranked among Oregon Business magazine's 100 best companies to work for seven years.
-Stenson has been active in several other local organizations as well, including serving on the boards of the School Based Health Center Task Force, Hillsboro Community Foundation, Hillsboro Chamber of Commerce, Community Action Organization, Virginia Garcia Foundation, and Washington County Commission for Children and Families.
-He also serves on boards or committees of several regional and state-wide health related.
+Stenson has been active in several other local organizations as well, including serving on the boards of the School Based Health Center Task Force, Hillsboro Community Foundation, Hillsboro Chamber of Commerce, Community Action Organization, Virginia Garcia Foundation, Washington County Commission for Children and Families, Native American Rehab Association, PCC Foundation and Oregon Zoo Oversight Committee.
+He also served on boards or committees of several regional and state-wide health related.

 Mike Duyck (Vice-Chair)